Key Practice Areas

 Just as easily as content can be published online, the damage to a person’s reputation may have already occurred.
 Simply removing the publication may be insufficient to redress the damage to reputation.
 That is when you should contact us at Quinn & Scattini Lawyers.

-Q&S’s expert defamation lawyers are available at any of Q&S’s seven office locations.
+Our expert defamation lawyers are available at any of our local offices.